Quitting Alcohol Timeline: What Happens When You Stop Drinking?

 Why do we experience alcohol withdrawal?

-This alcohol withdrawal causes alcohol cravings, sweating, shaking, nausea, headache, irritability, and insomnia.
+Alcohol withdrawal causes alcohol cravings, sweating, shaking, nausea, headache, irritability, and insomnia.

 It’s important to know the difference between mild alcohol withdrawal and severe alcohol withdrawal.